Christian art

 Christian art is sacred art which uses subjects, themes, and imagery from Christianity.
 Most Christian groups use or have used art to some extent, including early Christian art and architecture and Christian media.

 Images of Jesus and narrative scenes from the Life of Christ are the most common subjects, and scenes from the Old Testament play a part in the art of most denominations.
-Images of the Virgin Mary and saints are common in certain denominations of Christianity, including Oriental Orthodoxy, Eastern Orthodoxy, Roman Catholicism and Evangelical Lutheranism.
+Images of the Virgin Mary and saints are common in certain denominations of Christianity, including Catholicism, Oriental Orthodoxy, Eastern Orthodoxy, and Evangelical Lutheranism.
 They are less common in other branches of the faith, such as Reformed Christianity.

 Christianity makes far wider use of images than related religions, in which figurative representations are forbidden, such as Islam and Judaism.
 However, there are some that have promoted aniconism in Christianity, and there have been periods of iconoclasm within Christianity.

 History

 Beginnings

 Virgin and Child.
 Wall painting from the early catacombs, Rome, 4th century.

 Early Christian art survives from dates near the origins of Christianity, although many early Christians associated figurative art with pagan religion, and were suspicious or hostile towards it.
 Over time, this lessened.
 But large free-standing sculpture, the medium for the most prominent pagan images, continued to be distrusted and largely shunned for some centuries, and virtually up to the present day in the Orthodox world.
 The oldest Christian sculptures are small reliefs from Roman sarcophagi, dating to the beginning of the 2nd century.
 The largest groups of Early Christian paintings come from the tombs in the Catacombs of Rome, and show the evolution of the depiction of Jesus, a process not complete until the 6th century, since when the conventional appearance of Jesus in art has remained remarkably consistent.

 Until the adoption of Christianity by Constantine Christian art derived its style and much of its iconography from popular Roman art, but from this point grand Christian buildings built under imperial patronage brought a need for Christian versions of Roman elite and official art, of which mosaics in churches in Rome are the most prominent surviving examples.
 Christian art was caught up in, but did not originate, the shift in style from the classical tradition inherited from Ancient Greek art to a less realist and otherworldly hieratic style, the start of gothic art.